Albuquerque International Balloon Fiesta brings colorful displays to the New Mexico sky

 “But they’re still all about the basics,” said fiesta director Sam Parks, who flies a globe-style balloon modeled after one flown by the fiesta’s late founder, Sid Cutter.
 “You add heat to a big bag of air and you go up.”

-Nearly 830,000 people from around the world attended last year’s festival.
+Nearly 830,000 people from around the world attended last year’s event.
 Scheduled nighttime events include fireworks and balloon glows, in which hot air balloons are inflated and lit up from the ground.

 The launch window opens Saturday evening for what is billed as one of the biggest events in aviation: the Gordon Bennett competition.
 The winner of the gas balloon race is the one who flies the farthest distance.